communitiesuk/funding-service-design-assessment-store/README.md

 Enter the virtual environment and install dependencies as described above, then:

 ### Create and seed local DB
-- Make sure your local `DB_URL` env var is set to your local postgres db (this doesn't need to actually exist yet), eg:
+- Make sure your local `DATABASE_URL` env var is set to your local postgres db (this doesn't need to actually exist yet), eg:

         DATABASE_URL=postgresql://postgres:postgres@127.0.0.1:5432/fsd_assess_store